crond-jaist/iotrain-sim/content_guide.md

 3. Create a new malicious mote in Cooja, for instance by compiling the `udp-sender.c` file within the duplicated Contiki OS directory.

-4. Add the malicious mote to the reference simulation scenario to transform it into an attack scenario.
+4. Use the malicious mote to replace one of the motes in the reference simulation scenario, to transform it into an attack scenario.

 Both for reference and attack simulations, the resulting CSC files should be saved into the training database.
-Intermediate users can view these simulations in order to gain insight into an attack, while advanced trainees could be tasked with modifying Contiki source code in order to implement attacks or even defense mechanisms by themselves under the guidance of tutorials.
+Intermediate users can view these simulations in order to gain insight into an attack, while advanced trainees could be tasked with modifying Contiki source code in order to implement by themselves attacks and even defense mechanisms under the guidance of tutorials.

 #### Additional Training Files

-IoTrain-Sim provides support for including additional training files, such as precompiled binaries, that can be used in simulations without the need to perform any additional setup steps.
-For this purpose, all files located in the directory `database/contiki/` of IoTrain-Sim are automatically copied in the Contiki source code directory when the program starts, preserving the directory structure and even creating new subdirectories if necessary.
+IoTrain-Sim provides support for including additional training files, such as precompiled binaries, that can be used in simulations without the need to perform any compilation.
+For this purpose, all the files located in the directory `database/contiki/` of IoTrain-Sim are automatically copied in the Contiki source code directory when the program starts, preserving the directory structure and even creating new subdirectories if necessary.
 When IoTrain-Sim execution ends, these files are removed automatically from the Contiki source code directory, leaving it in a "clean" state.
-Several such firmware binaries are already included in the IoTrain-Sim distribution, and are used to run attack simulations with malicious nodes without the need to compile the firmware at runtime.
+Several such firmware binaries are already included in the IoTrain-Sim distribution, and are used to run example attack simulations with malicious motes without the need to compile the firmware.

 ### 2. File Registration